spiderbit/emacs-daylight/README.md

 Chooses your Emacs 24 color theme based on the time of day.

 If you're like me, you change your color scheme a lot throughout the day out of either eye-strain or color-induced boredom.
-Let this script take care of this process for you!
+Let this script take care of the process for you!

 Features four time windows for Emacs to re-apply your favorite themes.
 The start